gutenbergtools/gutenbergsite/site/index.md

 - [Distributed Proofreaders](https://www.pgdp.net) welcomes new volunteers.
 This is the main source of new Project Gutenberg eBooks.
 Getting started is easy, and just a page a day will help!
 - [Fix and improve](/help/errata.html) Project Gutenberg by reporting errors, bugs, typos, and suggesting changes.
-- Record audiobooks with our affiliate, [LibriVox](https://librivox.org).
+- Record audiobooks with our friends at [LibriVox](https://librivox.org).

 ## Special Areas